-In QuickBooks, journal entries are made in the Make General Journal Entry window.
-This option is available for accountants or users who prefer the traditional system of accounting in which transactions are entered into a general journal.
-If you are not an accountant, you might use the general journal to transfer amounts from one income or expense account to another, or from one class to another.
+In QuickBooks Desktop, journal entries are made in the Make General Journal Entry window.
+This option is available for accountants or users who prefer the traditional system of accounting in which transactions are entered into a general journal (General Ledger).
+Also, you can use this feature to transfer amounts from one income or expense account to another, or from one class to another.

-In order to complete your year-end activities, your accountant may instruct you to record miscellaneous journal entries in QuickBooks.
-Your accountant can provide you with specific information if this step is necessary.
+In order to complete your year-end activities, your accountant may instruct you to record miscellaneous journal entries in QuickBooks Desktop.
+Your accountant can provide you with the specific information if this step is necessary.